Dmi-3/HtmlParserProject/README.md

 <b>Example of a correct</b>: https://www.simbirsoft.com
 ##### Process file
-This function allow you to process any text file in format UTF-8 in your computer.
+This function allow you to process local file (encoding UTF-8) on your computer.

 ##### Result of program
 The result of successfully worked program is a set of uniq word/count pairs like below: